Create ASCII armored output. The default is to create the binary OpenPGP format.

 Allow importing key signatures marked as "local".
 This is not generally useful unless a shared keyring scheme is being used.
 Defaults to no.

 Show a listing of the key as imported right before it is stored.
-This can be combined with the option --dry-run to only look at keys.
+This can be combined with the option --dry-run to only look at keys; the option show-only is a shortcut for this combination.
+The command --show-keys is another shortcut for this.
+Note that suffixes like ’#’ for "sec" and "sbb" lines may or may not be printed.

 Run the entire import code but instead of storing the key to the local keyring write it to the output.
-The export options export-pka and export-dane affect the output.
-This option can be used to remove all invalid parts from a key without the need to store it.
+The export option export-dane affect the output.
+This option can for example be used to remove all invalid parts from a key without the need to store it.

 During import, allow key updates to existing keys, but do not allow any new keys to be imported.
 Defaults to no.